What is educator insurance?

 Commercial legal expenses insurance

-- Legal and tax matters concerning your business
+- Legal and accountancy matters relating to your business

-- You need legal help chasing a significant unpaid invoice
+- You need to chase a client for a large unpaid invoice

 Shopping for private educator insurance